shlomiassaf/ngrid/libs/table/material/paginator/README.md

 </pbl-table>
 ```

-> TIP: You can use `negTablePaginatorRef` outside of the table, (root component), to define a gloal paginator.
+> TIP: You can use `pblTablePaginatorRef` outside of the table, (root component), to define a gloal paginator.